 That being said, I am not against reviewing music under other formats.
 The thing is that these other formats present hurdles that make their critical appreciation more difficult, whether for the reviewer (read: me) or for a potential newcomer to an artist’s work.
 I will go over these multiple formats individually:

 Live albums: depending on who releases it, a live album can be a great idea.
 More than a couple artists and groups, upon taking their studio material to the stage, bring new life and energy to their songs, providing an experience that can serve as an equally effective alternative to the albums they draw upon — bands such as Led Zeppelin, Queen and U2 are famous in part for their live performances, and all three have their share of strong live records.
 A good live album contains solid renditions of studio tracks that, while not perfectly different from their original versions, remain unique enough so as to prevent the release from looking like a “Greatest Hits Live” package.
 In a very good live album, these live versions can even be superior to their studio counterparts.
-An amazing live album, however, paints such a powerful portrait of the artist and their material that it stands up as a touchstone of their work in of itself — see Johnny Cash’s At Folsom Prison, The Who’s Live at Leeds, or King Crimson’s Absent Lovers: Live in Montreal 1984.
+An amazing live album, however, paints such a powerful portrait of the artist and their material that it stands up as a touchstone of their work in its own right — see Johnny Cash’s At Folsom Prison, The Who’s Live at Leeds, or King Crimson’s Absent Lovers: Live in Montreal 1984.